Ichi-1/Django-TODO-List/README.md

 ### Class-based-view (CBS)
 Its simply Django View written in OOP-style, its take request and return response as usually.
 As example, instead of @login_required CBV using LoginRequiredMixin.
-CRUD requests support by particular CBS: CreateView, DeleteView, UpdateView
+CRUD requests support by particular class-based-view: CreateView, DeleteView, UpdateView

 Example straight from django docs.
 Code to handle HTTP GET in a view function would look something like: